-9. Evaluation by the Independent Directors
+10. Evaluation by the Independent Directors

-The Independent Directors at their meeting held on January 13, 2018 carried out annual evaluation in accordance with the Regulation 25(4) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The Independent Directors at their meeting held on January 11, 2019 carried out annual evaluation in accordance with the Regulation 25(4) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-10. Role of the Company Secretary in overall governance process
+11. Role of the Company Secretary in overall governance process

 The Directors have access to the suggestions and services of the Company Secretary | Legal department in ensuring an effective functioning of the Board and its Committees.
-The Company Secretary administers, attends and prepares Minutes of the Board and the Committee proceedings in accordance with the statutory requirements as well as the norms of Corporate Governance.
+The Company Secretary administers, attends and prepares minutes of the Board and the Committee proceedings in accordance with the statutory requirements as well as the norms of Corporate Governance.

-11. Certification by the Chief Executive Officer and the Chief Financial Officer
+12. Certification by the Chief Executive Officer and the Chief Financial Officer

-Mr R Kumar, Managing Director and Mr S R Kalra or Mr Y S Vyas, CFO issued a certificate to the Board as prescribed under Regulation 17(8) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Mr R Kumar, Managing Director and Mr Y S Vyas, CFO issued a certificate to the Board as prescribed under Regulation 17(8) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-The said certificate was placed before the Board at the meeting held on April 20, 2018 in which the accounts for the year ended March 31, 2018 were considered and approved by the Board.
+The said certificate was placed before the Board at the meeting held on April 18, 2019 in which the accounts for the year ended March 31, 2019 were considered and approved by the Board.

-12. Certification by the Practicing Company Secretary
+13. Certification by the Practicing Company Secretary